em-s-h/xdelta_lui/doc/tcc.md

 ### Objective

-The main objective is to make an User Interface that offers all of the features from the command line tool xdelta for begginer Linux users.
+The main objective is to make an User Interface that offers the main features from the command line tool xdelta for begginer Linux users.

 ### Justification

-This theme was chosen because there isn't a linux user interface for this command line tool, that has all of the features of the command line tool.
+This theme was chosen because there isn't a linux user interface for this command line tool, that has the main features of the command line tool.

 <!-- }}} -->